hatscode/hackers-tools/Writups & blogs/readme.md

 - [SSH on Hack The Box](https://github.com/stilla1ex/cybersecurity-lab/blob/main/Modules/HTB/001%3AGetting%20started/001%3Asshtokali.md)
     Learn how to connect to Hack The Box machines using SSH.

-Useful for beginners and anyone interested in cybersecurity!
+Perfect for beginners and anyone interested in cybersecurity!